[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 Since the 2020.12 release, the HPCToolkit GUI interface provides both profile and trace views in a single application, i.e. hpcviewer.
 Prior to that, each view was a separate program: hpcviewer to analyze the profile database, and hpctraceviewer to display the traces.

 Starting with 2021.01, the viewer now requires Java 11 or later, plus GTK+ 3.20 or later on Linux.
-Older viewers, up through 2020.12, require Java 8 (not 9 or later), plus GTK+ 2.x for Linux.

 The spack install is available on Linux x86_64, little-endian ppc64le (power8 and 9) and aarch64 ARM, and also MacOS on x86_64.
 This installs hpcviewer and includes the Java prerequisite.